Coffin Cave mold beetle: Range and habitat

 The Coffin Cave mold beetle is found only in Williamson County, Texas, where it is a cave-obligate species.
 It requires dark and humid conditions.
 The northernmost extent of its range is Cobbs Cavern, which is 8 km southeast of Florence, Texas.
 The southernmost extent of its range crosses the South Fork of the San Gabriel River, terminating at the Inner Space Caverns.
 If B. cryptotexanus is acknowledged as a separate species, then the Coffin Cave mold beetle occurs in the following caves and cave clusters: Godwin Ranch Preserve, Cobbs Cavern, Sunless City Cave, Waterfall Canyon Cave, On Campus Cave, Off Campus Cave, and Inner Space Cavern.

 Conservation

 Even though the Coffin Cave mold beetle was not described until 1992, it has been considered listed under the United States Endangered Species Act of 1973 since 1988.
 Before it was recognized as a separate species, the Coffin Cave population of the beetle was thought to be the Kretschmarr Cave mold beetle (Texamaurops reddelli).
 Because the Kretschmarr Cave mold beetle had been recognized as federally endangered in 1988, a 1993 technical correction acknowledged that the Coffin Cave population represented another species, which was still to be recognized as federally endangered.

 Threats that the species faces include habitat loss due to urbanization.
 The Williamson County human population has increased rapidly, with the number of single- and multi-family homes increasing 1,314% from 13,216 in 1970 to 186,964 in 2016.

+In popular culture

+In a season 6 episode entitled “Suicide Squad” on the television show Brooklyn 99, Captain Raymond Holt refers twice to his nemesis Madeline Wunch as a “Coffin Cave mold beetle.”